Customer Relationship Management (CRM) Director Salary

 Pay by Experience Level for Customer Relationship Management (CRM) Director

 Pay by Experience for a Customer Relationship Management (CRM) Director has a positive trend.
 An entry-level Customer Relationship Management (CRM) Director with less than 5 years of experience can expect to earn an average total compensation of $70,000 based on 29 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Customer Relationship Management (CRM) Director with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $102,000 based on 59 salaries.
 An experienced Customer Relationship Management (CRM) Director which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $131,000 based on 63 salaries.
 A Customer Relationship Management (CRM) Director with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $135,000 based on 16 salaries.

 Pay Difference by Location

-Surpassing the national average by 54 percent, Customer Relationship Management Directors in San Francisco receive some of the highest pay in the country.
-Customer Relationship Management Directors will also find cushy salaries in New York (+34 percent), Los Angeles (+32 percent), Chicago (+28 percent), and Boston (+10 percent).
-Customer Relationship Management Directors' salaries are heavily influenced by location — Customer Relationship Management Directors in Dallas bring in salaries that are 27 percent lower than the national average.
+San Francisco is home to an above-average pay rate for Customer Relationship Management Directors, 54 percent higher than the national average.
+Customer Relationship Management Directors can also look forward to large paychecks in cities like New York (+34 percent), Los Angeles (+32 percent), Chicago (+28 percent), and Boston (+10 percent).
+Customer Relationship Management Directors in Dallas take home the lowest salaries, earning a whopping 27 percent less than the national average.
 A couple other locations with smaller-than-average paychecks include Washington (15 percent lower) and Seattle (1 percent lower).